grow/grow/README.md

 ## Contributing

-Since PyGrow must be portable and fully-encapsulated so it can be deployed wherever, this repository uses submodules to include all dependencies that are not part of the Python standard library.
+Since PyGrow must be portable and fully-encapsulated so it can be deployed wherever (such as Google App Engine), this repository uses submodules to include all dependencies that are not part of the Python standard library.
+In the future, we will make PyGrow available via `pip install` to avoid needing to pull down submodules just for development.

 Here's how you can pull down PyGrow and its submodules to contribute:

     git clone https://github.com/grow/pygrow.git
     cd pygrow